Elico-Corp/odoo-docker/README.md

 <a name="run_image"></a>
 ### Run the image [^][toc]
-Running this image without specifying a command will display this help message:
+Running this image without specifying any command will display this help
+message:

     $ docker run elicocorp/odoo:10.0

+To display the user manual, run the image with the command `man`.
+Redirecting `stdout` to `less` is highly recommended:

+    $ docker run elicocorp/odoo:10.0 man | less

 To start Odoo, run the image with the command `start`: